-JACL leases its facilities and office equipment under operating lease agreements, expiring at various times through September 2018, which currently require monthly payments ranging from approximately \$1,200 to \$8,000.
+JACL leases its facilities and office equipment under operating lease agreements, expiring at various times through September 2020, which currently require monthly payments ranging from approximately \$300 to \$8,000.
 Some of these leases stipulate scheduled rent increases over the life of the lease resulting in uneven cash flows.
-For the year ended December 31, 2013, JACL's management has determined that any resulting deferred rent was not material to the financial statements taken as a whole and, accordingly, has not recorded any such liabilities resulting thereon.
-Rent expense paid under these leases for the year ended December 31, 2013 was \$133,506.
+Rent expense paid under these leases for the year ended December 31, 2015 was \$121,367.